nrjess/twitter-sna/README.md

 ## Access to Twitter Data

-To scrape data from twitter using the method in this repository, one must have a Twitter developer account with a project that has Basic (or higher) level access.
+To pull data from twitter using the method in this repository, one must have a Twitter developer account with a project that has Basic (or higher) level access.
 To set up such a project, follow this link and set up a project with the API access level that is appropriate for your
 project: [Getting